Dreaming381/Latios-Framework/Documentation~/Core/README.md

 `EntityCommandBuffer` is a powerful tool, but it has some limitations.

-First, it has no equivalent for `EntityManager.SetEnabled()`.
+First, it has no equivalent for `EntityManager.SetEnabled()` in parallel jobs.
 While this can be replicated by attaching or detaching the Disabled component directly, one would also have to manage the `LinkedEntityGroup`, which could change between command recording and playback.

 Enter `EnableCommandBuffer` and `DisableCommandBuffer`.
 They are quite limited in that they can only handle one type of command each, but they do it right!